 In total, I ended up paying 93,750 points for a booking that would have otherwise have cost me £1,085/$1,411.
 That’s a return of almost exactly 1.5 cents per point which while nothing special at all, suited me just fine.

-The Hyatt Regency London The Churchill takes up the east side of Portman Square in London’s Marylebone district and as such, it sits 5 minutes walk from Marble Arch Underground station and 10 minutes walk from Bond Street Underground station (good news for when Crossrail finally opens and offers services from Heathrow through Bond Street).
+The Hyatt Regency London The Churchill takes up the west side of Portman Square in London’s Marylebone district and as such, it sits 5 minutes walk from Marble Arch Underground station and 10 minutes walk from Bond Street Underground station (good news for when Crossrail finally opens and offers services from Heathrow through Bond Street).

 The property is also within a 2-minute walk from London’s main shopping thoroughfare (Oxford Street) and all the bus routes which that street offers (too many to list).